Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: Summary

 Then we find that the power through the magnetic reconnection mechanism from a Konoplya-Zhidenko rotating non-Kerr black hole increases first and then decreases with the dominant X-point location $r$.
 For the case with $a\leq M$, the power decreases with the deformation parameter $\eta$.
 For the superspinning case with $a>M$, the power initially increases slowly and then sharply decreases with $\eta$.
 The maximum power in the Konoplya-Zhidenko rotating non-Kerr black hole approaches a thousand, which is greater than the Kerr case.
 Especially when the rotation parameter $M < a < \frac{2 \sqrt{3} }{3}M$, there is a sudden drop in power due to the sharply increases in the radius of the photosphere as the deformation parameter increases.

 The efficiency of the energy extraction via the magnetic reconnection initially increases and then decreases with the dominant X-point location $r$.
 At the fixed dominant X-point location $r>M$, the efficiency decreases with the deformation parameter $\eta$ in cases with a higher rotation parameter $a$, but in superspinning cases, it first increases and then decreases with $\eta$.
 When the rotation parameter $M<a\leq\frac{2\sqrt{3}}{3}M$, the maximum efficiency can become nearly unlimited, which is far greater than the maximum efficiency of $3/2$ in Kerr black hole.
 This indicates that the existence of deformation parameter in a Konoplya-Zhidenko rotating non-Kerr black hole significantly raises the upper limit of energy extraction efficiency.
-Since the maximum efficiency of energy extraction via magnetic reconnection requires the dominant X-point location close to $r_c$, while the Penrose process requires particle splitting to occur as close as possible to the extremely small event horizon, achieving maximum efficiency through the magnetic reconnection process can be easier than through the Penrose process in a Konoplya-Zhidenko rotating non-Kerr black hole.
+Since the maximum efficiency of energy extraction via magnetic reconnection requires the dominant X-point location close to $r_c$, while the Penrose process requires particle splitting to occur as close as possible to the extremely small event horizon, achieving maximum efficiency through the magnetic reconnection process can be easier than through the MPP and the Penrose process in a rotating non-Kerr black hole.

-Finally, we calculated the power ratio between magnetic reconnection and the Blandford-Znajek process.
+Finally, we calculated the power ratio between magnetic reconnection and the BZ process.
 For the case with $a\leq M$, the power ratio decreases with the deformation parameter $\eta$, indicating that the presence of the deformation parameter reduces the ratio in the Konoplya-Zhidenko rotating non-Kerr black hole.
 For the superspinning case with $a>M$, the dominant X-point location can be extended to a smaller value and the ratio increases significantly, becoming much greater than the Kerr case.
+At the same time, this suggests that magnetic reconnection can be more effective than the BZ process in extracting energy from a superspinning Konoplya-Zhidenko rotating non-Kerr black hole.